michaelcoburn/psmdb-docs/docs/system-requirements.md

 * For AMD x86_64, it requires a *Bulldozer* or later processor.

-`mongod` and `mongos` instances are supported on x86_64 platforms that must meet these minimum micro-architecture requirements:
+`mongod` and `mongos` instances are supported on x86_64 platforms that must meet these minimum microarchitecture requirements:

 * Only Oracle Linux running the Red Hat Compatible Kernel (RHCK) is supported.
 MongoDB does not support the Unbreakable Enterprise Kernel (UEK).